UK Health Data Research Alliance seeks feedback on a data use registers Green Paper

 The Alliance is now seeking further feedback and engagement from organisations, the public, researchers and key policy makers regarding opportunities or challenges raised by the recommendations and specification.

-Please provide input via the Data Use Registers feedback survey by 20 August 2021.
+Please provide input via the Data Use Registers feedback survey by Monday5 September 2021.
 This feedback will then be incorporated into a White Paper following sign off by the Alliance Board in October 2021.